I-2-1-32.Disqualification and Referrals of Medical Experts, Vocational Experts, or Consultative Examiners

 A claimant or appointed representative may allege in the request for hearing or other correspondence that a consultative examiner is not licensed or has otherwise been medically disqualified.
 In this circumstance, the assigned administrative law judge (ALJ) or other HO personnel must evaluate the allegation of disqualification on a case-by-case basis, relying on the medical evidence of record, and issue a decision after appropriately weighing the evidence.
 In considering whether a referral is appropriate, the HO will also follow the instructions in the Hearings, Appeals and Litigation Law (HALLEX) manual I-2-1-32 C.1. below.

 The ALJ will not rely on or associate evidence of a consultative examiner disqualification submitted by one claimant with a different claimant's file.

-If the claimant or appointed representative alleges that a consultative examination occurred, see Program Operations Manual System DI 39545.175.
+If the claimant or appointed representative alleges that a consultative examiner is not licensed in the state where the consultative examination occurred, see Program Operations Manual System DI 39545.175.
 To be qualitifed, the consultative examiner must be licensed or certified in the state in which the examination was performed.